pjsherpa/AirSoup/README.md

 2. Unique Id and classes have been setup for Dom manipulation.
 3. script.js, module.js & style.css has been linked and google fonts.
 4. Create root elements for data and list display.
-C5. omments present in index.html
+5. Comments present in index.html

 CSS: